 April is the cruellest month, breeding / Lilacs out of the dead land -The Waste Land

-Correct Answer: D. It forces unwanted renewal
+Correct Answer: A. It forces unwanted renewal

 Explanation: Eliot inverts the traditional celebration of spring renewal, suggesting that forcing life from death is an act of cruelty.
 This reflects the post-WWI mood of disillusionment and the pain of surviving in a broken world.